superp72/bikini_blackjack/bikiniblackjack.md

 Need to be able to shuffle the card to deal random card with a value

+This is from Code Accademy - Blackjack ->
+I worked through the quite a bit of Javascript, including a blackjack eercise, and this was the code that got me all the way through and completed the blackjack course.

  // Card Constructor
 function Card (s, n) {